Diego Walsh

-Diego Costa Bastos Walsh (born 8 December 1979 in Santos) is a Brazilian footballer who last played for TOT S.C. in the Thai Premier League.
+Diego Costa Bastos Walsh (born 8 December 1979) is a Brazilian footballer who last played for TOT S.C. in the Thai Premier League.

 Career

-Youth and College
+Youth and college

 While growing up in Brazil, Diego played in the youth system of Santos FC, before moving to Miami, Florida at the age of 14.
 He played club soccer for Miami Strike Force, and was a major part of a talented team which won 5 consecutive state championships, 2 regional championships, and finished second in the National Championship.

 Diego turned down numerous other university scholarships to play four years of college soccer for Southern Methodist University, from 1999 to 2002, on a full scholarship.
 In both his junior and senior years, Diego was a NSCAA first team All-American.
 He is also currently SMU's all-time leader in assists, with 39, and ranks fifth in goals, also with 39.
 He was later named in the NSCAA "Team of the Decade," in 2010.